OpenVPM vs DaySmart Vet

 How does pricing compare?

 DaySmart Vet starts around $123 per month and scales by users.
-OpenVPM is free to self-host with unlimited staff, and Cloud is priced per location.
+OpenVPM has no self-hosted software license fee, although infrastructure and operations still cost money; Cloud is priced per location.

 Was DaySmart Vet called something else?